ShenduoZhang/shenduo.icu/courses.md

 - Grade: 79/B

 This class was extremly poor in quality, I found it hard to activite any of my aspiration on taking notes or even going to the class.
 I felt the lecturer didn't care about the class nor prepared the contents.
 So I skipped most of classes and of course didn't take any notes.
 And because of my absence, I got a 79(B) for the final grade.

-## Optimization

-- Lecturer: Hui Li
-- Institute: Xi'an Jiaotong University
-- Reference book: His slides
-- Grade 89/A-/3.7

-Just 1 score distance to an A. I didn't take any notes on this class since he's using well organized slides.
-The lecturer introduced way more content than presented in the review, with a lot of which are absolutely graduate level even cutting edge level.
-The review content are organized by the requirements of the final.